majid-rafei/eClass/README.md

 * Header: which contains page description and a button to import CSV file into the database,
 * Search box: which has a text input for searching text, checkboxes to limit search fields, and a list of tables in a tree structure,
 * Table box: to display results.
+* All elements are given and made from Angular Material.

 The table and tree categories are filled and listed with mock data at this point.

+#### Changing some features of search box and table of data (~ 6 hours)
+The page structure is changed in this step:

+* Search fields are moved to the top of the table box.
+Search fields provide separate searching of tables and columns.
+  Also, each field (column) is searched based on its data type, e.g. string, number, date, etc.
+* Table box content is made dynamic so that by changing the tableData parameter in eclassService.ts file, the header and data of the table will be changed accordingly.
+* A method is added for getting table fields (column) names.
+* A method is added for getting structured data which then the filter will be added to it, to get structured data from the back-end.